oampo/thinkful-projects/node/endpoint-testing/endpoint-testing.md

 ## Project Brief

-Amazon have finally decided to enter the 21st Century and redesign their site as a single page application.
+Amazon has finally decided to enter the 21st Century and redesign their site as a single page application.
 You have been tasked with writing and testing the API endpoint for adding vinyl records to their list of products.

 ### Creating the Endpoint